aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 **1. Scripts:**

-These scripts were added to project.
+These scripts were added to the project.

 ```shell
 # Open Cypress config wizard, and its tool to monitor/execute/perform/etc. E2E tests